Direct or Indirect Objects Worksheets To Print:

 Matching Exercise –

 This activity puts it all together.
-Draw a line from the verb to a mataching direct object phrase.
+Draw a line from the verb to a matching direct object phrase.

 The Indirect Treehouse